 “When a person stays in a constant state of giving, they are at their best.”
 Believe it or not, that quote comes from Flea, the bassist for the Red Hot Chili Peppers.
 Of course, the philosophy behind it is well known—kindness and generosity to others feels good and makes us good.
-That kind of altruism is what prompts people to volunteer in soup kitchens and at homeless shelters and give to the needy.
+That kind of altruism is what prompts people to volunteer in soup kitchens and at homeless shelters and give to the needy, and, as per Ed Kopko’s upcoming book–Project Bold Life: The Proven Formula for Taking on Challenges and Achieving Happiness and Success–”giving back empowers and strengthens ourselves as well as our communities.
 But according to psychologist and researcher John Gottman, kindness and generosity are also the two most important qualities for successful relationships.

 What Does Kindness and Generosity Look Like in a Relationship?

 It’s easy to picture what kindness and generosity look like when visited upon strangers.
 However, it might be harder to envision what that entails in a relationship.
 Does it involve giving your significant other spare change and a clean pair of socks when they look cold?
 Not exactly.
 Sociologists at the University of Virginia say it has nothing to do with money or possessions, but instead how emotionally engaged we are with our significant others.

 This is what kindness and generosity look like in a strong relationship:

 One of the most important aspects of kindness and generosity is offering forgiveness.
 Holding onto a grudge, or “keeping score” of the wrongs done upon you by your partner can lead to feelings of resentment and distrust.
 Offering forgiveness encourages peace and establishes feelings of trust and comfort.

 Letting your partner know when you’re proud of them is crucial for a healthy relationship.
 We all want to be praised for the work that we do, and especially for our successes.
 Encouragement and celebration reminds us that what we are doing matters.